istio/bots/policybot/README.md

 The bot's behavior is controlled entirely through its configuration file.
-The format of the configuration file is described by the `Args` struct in `pkg/config/args.go`
+The format of the configuration file is described by the `Args` struct in `pkg/config/args.go`.

 ## Deployment

 Here's how the bot is currently deployed:

 - The bot executes using Google Cloud Run.
-You can do a full build and deploy a new revision of the bot to Google Cloud Run using `make deploy`.
+You can do a full build and deploy a new revision of the bot to Google Cloud Run using `export GO111MODULE=on && make deploy`.
 In order for this to work, you'll need to have setup `gcloud` previously to authenticate with GCP.
 Once a new revision is deployed to Cloud Run, it immediately starts receiving traffic.